NBISweden/data-submission-documentation/ENA/5894-Geodia-assembly/README.md

   - Submission to be done using the ENA webin-cli client due to the various file formats in the projects.
 Keeping all submissions to a single solution makes trouble shooting easier.
 Further, the client java executable, e.g. `webin-cli-6.1.0.jar` was not installed and put in PATH, but was kept in the active submission folder and executed in the Terminal in the respective folder.
   - Researchers provided DS with access to project folder at UPPMAX, for brokering purposes.
   - DS provided with paths to respective files
 > Note: The file tree was rather complex and not easy to navigate.
-Printed a tree topology to store locally on laptop to facilitate orientation
+Printed a tree topology to store locally on laptop to facilitate orientation.

 # 4. Locus tags

 To prepare the assembly data for submission, proper locus tags had to be decided.
 After consultation the researchers decided on the abbreviation GBAR for the species under study (Geodia BARretti).
-The locus tag is essential to perform the conversion of .GFF to .EMBL using emblmygff3 later on.
+The locus tag is essential to perform the conversion of .GFF to .EMBL using EMBLmyGFF3 later on.

 # 5. Raw data submissions to ENA